William-McKee/philadelphia_crime_data/README.md

 # Philadelphia Crime Data

 This code analyzes Crime Data for Philadelphia, PA from 2006 through 2015.
 The data set is available on Kaggle.
+Search for "Philadelphia crime data".

 ## File Contents